ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 ### Checking Teleporter upgrade access

 To prevent anyone from calling the dApp's `updateMinTeleporterVersion`, which would disallow messages from old Teleporter versions from being received, this function should be safeguarded with access controls.
-All contracts deriving from `TeleporterRegistryAppUpgradeable` will need to implement `TeleporterRegistryAppUpgradeable._checkTeleporterUpgradeAccess`.
-For example, [TeleporterOwnerUpgrade](./TeleporterRegistryOwnableAppUpgradeable.sol) is an abstract contract that inherits `TeleporterRegistryAppUpgradeable`, and implements `_checkTeleporterUpgradeAccess` to check whether the caller is the owner.
+All contracts deriving from `TeleporterRegistryApp` will need to implement `TeleporterRegistryApp._checkTeleporterUpgradeAccess`.
+For example, [TeleporterRegistryOwnableApp](./TeleporterRegistryOwnableApp.sol) is an abstract contract that inherits `TeleporterRegistryApp`, and implements `_checkTeleporterUpgradeAccess` to check whether the caller is the owner.
+There is also a corresponding `TeleporterRegistryOwnableAppUpgradeable` contract that is upgrade compatible.

 ```solidity
     function _checkTeleporterUpgradeAccess() internal view virtual override {